-Charles Nagel Professor of Public Interest Law & Public Service; Professor of African & African-American Studies, Negotiation & Dispute Resolution Program Director, and Civil Rights & Community Justice Clinic
+Charles Nagel Professor of Public Interest Law & Policy; Professor of African & African-American Studies (courtesy appointment); Director, Negotiation & Dispute Resolution Programs and Director, Civil Rights & Community Justice Clinic

 This full-semester externship provides students with an opportunity to learn international law and practice, conflict resolution theory and practice, and advocacy while working with lawyers practicing before international courts and tribunals, international judges, and lawyers in international conflict resolution and advocacy offices.